About the Project

 Christina A. Salowey

 When I started working with JStor forum in 2015 (then Shared Shelf) under the aegis of the Council of Independent Colleges (CIC) Consortium for Digital Resources, I had in mind to employ this tool in pedagogical service.
 The stars aligned in the academic year 2017-2018 when I returned to Hollins refreshed and energized from a sabbatical year in Greece and discovered that three talented students (Pria Jackon, Amanda McVey, and Amelia Verkerk) to whom I had taught ancient Greek, were up for the challenge of studying ancient Greek inscriptions on works of art.
 I had a photographic corpus of pertinent materials from museums and sites in Greece and the U.S. and the inspiration to create a web page for novices in the study of ancient Greek to learn about inscriptions and the meaning they add to works of art and architecture.
-The addition of Taylor Kenkel, the metadata librarian in the Wyndham Robertson Library at Hollins University, was also fortuitous in that she was our guide through the back rooms of JStor Forum, Omeka, and metadata intricacies.
-Without Taylor, this project would not have been possible – we provided the material, but she created the infrastructure to contain that content.
+The addition of Taylor Kenkel, the metadata librarian in the Wyndham Robertson Library at Hollins University, was also fortuitous in that they were our guide through the back rooms of JStor Forum, Omeka, and metadata intricacies.
+Without Taylor, this project would not have been possible – we provided the material, but Taylor created the infrastructure to contain that content.

 Working with students collaboratively to create an informational website has been both more challenging and more rewarding than I imagined.
 The first half of the semester was spent learning ancient Greek alphabets, beginning to decipher letters on stone, thinking about context of inscriptions, and grappling with often bizarre grammar and vocabulary.
 Then we were ready to take on our individual objects with inscriptions.
 We catalogued them, studied them, and wrote brief commentaries to contextualize the object and illuminate some difficulties or peculiarities of the text.
 Watching these young scholars become knowledge producers rather than just knowledge consumers has been transformative for me.
 I saw each student devise creative solutions to problems and become responsible readers of Greek and scholarship.
 I am proud of their efforts, thrilled with the outcome of the course in the ‘Greek in the Wild – Inscriptions Explained’ Omeka webpage, and thankful for the opportunity to work collaboratively with everyone in this project.